vickertan/Rest-Time/README.md

 -   Add feature to single delete time list
 -   TotalMinsUsed will be increased according to the deleted minsUsed
 -   Inbalance input box size in ios (safari)
--   Fix ClockButton not rendering on mobile device
--   Fix manifest.json icon
+-   Safari on IOS doesn't support link rel icon (find other alternative)
 -   Change "time left" color to red when over-limit
 -   Add warning indicator when user's input is not qualified (empty or same)
 -   Remove unused color in css